f4b6a3/uuid-creator/README.md

 ##### System property and environment variable

 It's possible to manage the node identifier for each machine by defining the system property `uuidcreator.node` or the environment variable `UUIDCREATOR_NODE`.
 The system property has priority over the environment variable.
-If no property or variable is defined, the node identifier is randomly chosen.
+If no property or variable is defined, the node identifier is randomly chosen implicitly.

 These options are accepted:

 - The string "mac" to use the MAC address;
 - The string "hash" to use the hash of hostname, MAC and IP;
+- The string "random" to use a random number explicitly;
-- The string representation of a number between 0 and 2^48-1.
+- The string representation of a specific number between 0 and 2^48-1.

 The number formats are: decimal, hexadecimal, and octal.